SEkiSoft/gogogo/README.md

 # GoGoGo
 [![Build Status](https://travis-ci.org/DavidLu1997/gogogo.svg?branch=master)](https://travis-ci.org/DavidLu1997/gogogo)

-The board game Go written in Go, inspired by AlphaGo.

-Currently under extensive development.
-(I'm also learning Go.)
+GoGoGo is an online multiplayer implementation of the ancient board game Go, written in Go with a machine learning AI player (inspired by AlphaGo).